London to Amsterdam Cycle Challenge

 Following on from the success of last year’s London to Paris cycle challenge, this year we are back and cycling to Amsterdam!

-• The London to Amsterdam Cycle Challenge is perfect for cyclists of all abilities, this challenge will take you along an iconic route through England, France, Belgium, and the Netherlands.
+• The London to Amsterdam Cycle Challenge is perfect for cyclists of all abilities.

 Summary of what’s included…

-• Hotel accommodation for three nights between 17-20 June.
+• Hotel accommodation for three nights (can be 3 nights between 17-20 June).
 Any additional nights need to be covered by yourself.

 • 24/7 support from our team.